satishgopalani/myhacks/chatgpthacks/README.md

 ## Voice Assistant with Chat GPT

 Here, I'm using Google speech Recognition library to detect voice and mpg123 library to play audio
-1. Execute below commands to install both pip3 install SpeechRecognition brew install mpg123
+1. Execute below commands to install both.
+pip3 install SpeechRecognition.
+brew install mpg123

-2. Create a copy of 'voice-gpt.py' and add Open AI secret key in script at below declaration: openai.api_key="### INSERT YOUR OPENAI API KEY ###"
+2. Create a copy of 'voice-gpt.py' and add Open AI secret key in script at below declaration:
+openai.api_key="### INSERT YOUR OPENAI API KEY ###".

 3. Use below command to activate Voice GPT.
-When prompted "Say Somethhing!" ask any question and bot will read out answer from Chat GPT response. python3 /Users/satish/bigdata/chatgpt/voice-gpt.py
+When prompted "Say Somethhing!" ask any question and bot will read out answer from Chat GPT response.
+  python3 /Users/satish/bigdata/chatgpt/voice-gpt.py